Close Menu

 Step 5: Monitor and repeat

-Continue this process at each scheduled interval to maintain the balance of your portfolio over time.
+Continue this process at each scheduled interval to maintain your portfolio’s balance over time.
 Consistency is key to reaping the benefits of this strategy.

 Tips for efficient rebalancing